 - Social issues – students will be taught to discern culture through the lens of the Biblical anchor of the Word, not the other way around.

 The goal of all topics of instruction are to focus on simple yet comprehensive real life instruction.
 To clarify the teaching “win”, the focus is not on presenting the material so that it can be retained for a short time and written down on a test, only to be later forgotten and never “owned” in any sense where the student actually understood, grasped, and retained the lesson.
-The “win” will be when these students are taught through enough repetition and different methods that each student can begin implementing those lessons in daily life as they have other men there to guide them through the learning process.
-The goal is to prepare the soil through good discipline and pursuit of wisdom so that the Spirit of Christ can change their hearts and renew their minds so that when they are released on the world, they are men who have built their house on the rock, men who will be able to weather the winds and the rains of the world and prevail over evil in whatever sphere of influence God sends them.
+The “win” will be when these students are taught through clarity, repetition, and living example that allows each student to begin implementing those lessons in daily life as they have other men there to guide them through the learning process.
+The goal is to prepare the soil through good discipline and pursuit of wisdom so that the Spirit of Christ can change their hearts and renew their minds.
+This will produce men who when they are released ON this world, they will men who have built their house on the rock, men who will be able to weather the winds and the rains of the world and prevail over evil in whatever sphere of influence God sends them.